Get up and get moving! Exercise is a great way to improve your behavior, and mood and revitalize the mind and body.

 One of my all-time favorite play times with my boys was setting up obstacle courses.
 You can set up an obstacle course using everyday household items and balls.

-The goal of getting through the obstacle course isn't just physical movement but listening for directions and improving problem-solving skills.
+The goal of getting through the obstacle course isn't just physical movement but listening for directions and improving problem solving skills.
 I wouldn't just throw a ball but tell my boys to listen for a number or a word that the ball was coming, all while they were moving.
+It's a total brain booster as it requires your child to move and do a little problem solving at the same time.

 When you focus your attention on the task at hand, it helps build attentive listening skills, working memory and ultimately increases your child's ability to pay attention.
 It also aids in the development of selective attention skills, which means the brain's ability to alert to what is most salient and reduce distractibility.